Deborah Read: Later years and death

 By the late 1750s, Benjamin Franklin had established himself as a successful printer, publisher, and writer.
 He was appointed the first postmaster of Philadelphia and was heavily involved in social and political affairs that would eventually lead to the establishment of the United States.
 In 1757, Franklin embarked on the first of numerous trips to Europe.
 Read refused to accompany him due to a fear of ocean travel.
 While Franklin stayed overseas for the next five years, Read remained in Philadelphia where, despite her limited education, she successfully ran her husband's businesses, maintained their home, cared for the couple's children and regularly attended Quaker Meeting.

-Franklin returned to Philadelphia in November 1762.
+Franklin returned to Philadelphia in November 1762 at the age of 56.
 He tried to persuade Read to accompany him to Europe, but she again refused.
-Franklin returned to Europe in November 1764 where he would remain for the next ten years.
+Franklin returned to Europe in November 1764 at the age of 58, where he would remain for the next ten years.
 Read would never see Franklin again.

 In 1768, Read suffered the first of a series of strokes that severely impaired her speech and memory.
 For the remainder of her life, she suffered from poor health and depression.
 Despite his wife's condition, Franklin did not return to Philadelphia even though he had completed his diplomatic duties.
-In November 1769, Read wrote Franklin saying that her stroke, declining health and depressed mental state were a result of her "dissatisfied distress" due to his prolonged absence.
+In November 1769, aged 61, Read wrote Franklin saying that her stroke, declining health and depressed mental state were a result of her "dissatisfied distress" due to his prolonged absence.
 Franklin still did not return but continued to write to Read.
-Read's final surviving letter to Franklin is dated October 29, 1773.
+Read's final surviving letter to Franklin is dated October 29, 1773, when she was 65 years old.
 Thereafter, she stopped corresponding with her husband.
 Franklin continued to write to Read, inquiring as to why her letters had ceased, but still did not return home.

 On December 14, 1774, Read suffered a final stroke and died five days later on December 19, 1774.
 She was 66 years old.
 She was buried at Christ Church Burial Ground in Philadelphia.
-Franklin was buried next to her upon his death in 1790.
+Franklin was buried next to her upon his death in 1790 at the age of 84.